 Garner looks at the world with a shrewd and sympathetic eye.
 Her non-fiction is always passionate and compelling.
-True Stories is an extraordinary book, spanning fifty years of work, by one of Australia’s great writers.
+True Stories is an extraordinary book, spanning forty years of work, by one of Australia’s great writers.

 ‘Garner is scrupulous, painstaking, and detailed, with sharp eyes and ears.
 She is everywhere at once, watching and listening, a recording angel at life’s secular apocalypses…her unillusioned eye makes her clarity compulsive.’